HGAC Invests in Next Generations of Students

 Build a workforce with skills to preserve historic buildings.

 Donors and partners are providing financial and in-kind support for learning activities.
 Volunteers serve on the Initiative Team.
-If you have questions about donations; ideas for our youth education; and/or interest in serving on the Initiative Team, contact Bonnie Braun at 301-335-4335 or HGAC at 717-334-5185.
+If you have questions about donations; ideas for our youth education; and/or interest in serving on the Initiative Team, contact HGAC at 717-334-5185.

 HGAC Partners With Learning Lab

-Skilled artisans to teach timber faming, stone masonry, log hewing, peg making and other skills to build or preserve historic buildings.
+Skilled artisans teach timber faming, stone masonry, log hewing, peg making and other skills to students interested in learning building trades or in preserving historic buildings.

-The Adams County Technical Institute to provide learning labs for the high school Building Trades classes.
+The Adams County Technical Institute high school Building Trades students attend the Learning Labs.

-The Gettysburg Foundation who has generously permitted the labs to occur at the restored George Spangler Farm.
+The Gettysburg Foundation generously permits the labs to occur at the restored George Spangler Farm.

 Membership Benefits Young Students